 1.6.
-Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat

 In SKMC's 1st year pathology lecture entitled "Cell Injury and Death: The Role of the Environment", there is mention of how climate change "exacerbates pathogenicity of air pollution" and causes "increased frequency/severity of respiratory and cardiovascular events".
 However, this is the extent to which this connection is discussed and no further explanation is provided regarding the pathophysiology or implications of climate change on cardiovascular health.
 No mention is made of the relationship between heat and cardiovascular health.